A Blessed Life – Nurturing & Changing

 Tops in my class in Wooster High School (actually second to Pete Klosterman… KLOSTERMAN!).
 As a senior I captained a championship baseball team, made all conference, got accepted to Yale, found my first love.
 I lived the All-American, Ohio farm boy dream.

 From age 8 I’d wander the estate, which included a lake, small forest, ponies to ride, stud horses to watch doing what studs do, and frequently being visited by my heroes.
 Players from the Cleveland Browns pro football team would drive the 50 miles to “my” house to BBQ lunch at the home of their lawyer/agent!
-Just imagine Superman, Spiderman and the Hulk coming over to your place as a child.
+Just imagine Superman, Spiderman and the Hulk dropping by your place!

 Right out of college I got a job with AT&T, then the world’s largest corporation, as a management trainee in Pittsburgh, PA.
 Bored with the corporate culture after only a year I walked into a television station and despite the odds being minus 100% anyone would even see me, I asked for my dream job.
 The News Director not only saw me, he liked me and recommended me to another station in the market.
 After some twists, turns and training, I got the weekend sports anchor job at WIIC-TV channel 11 at 22 years old despite no previous experience!

 Although scared to death, I wound up succeeding in Pittsburgh and a station in San Francisco, California asked me to come there and do the same thing.
 This was not before I said “shitty” on the air describing a frustrating playoff loss for the Pittsburgh Pirates baseball team.
 I kept my job only because I’d offhandedly asked the venerable news anchor if I could say that, and he, thinking I was kidding, said, “Sure kid”.
 The outrage (“See what happens when you let a nigger on TV.”) was matched by the good will of having said what any real Pirate fan felt.